escalonn/voc/demo-assignment-2-webapi/asnlib/public/docs/README.md

 dotnet run
 ```

-The server will be listening on `http://localhost:61106`.
+The server will be listening on `http://localhost:5001`.

 ## Submitting your work

-Your code will be run against a hidden test project named *ClientSide.Grader*.
+Your code will be run against a hidden test project named *Assignment.Grader*.
 All tests must pass to receive a passing score.

 When you are ready, click the **Submit** button.